Coronavirus: Italy Orders Massive Shutdown; Cruise Ship Gets OK To Dock In California

 In addition to the lockdown, Italy's cordon sanitaire effort to tamp down on transmission includes temporarily shutting down all movie theaters, museums and other cultural sites throughout the country.
 Sporting events are closed to the public.

-People may dine out at restaurants, drink in bars, exercise in gyms and shop in stores but only if managers guarantee patrons remain just over three feet apart.
+People may dine out at restaurants, drink in bars, exercise in gyms and shop in stores, but only if managers guarantee that patrons remain just over 3 feet apart.
 "In case of violation, the activity will be suspended," the government said in a statement.

 Pope Francis on Sunday delivered his weekly Angelus blessing via video screen, while the faithful in St. Peter's Square stood several feet apart.